Coffins Patch Reef or Sombrero Reef Snorkeling Marathon, FL

 Explore Coffins Patch Reef or Sombrero Reef While Snorkeling Marathon, FL

-Barrier Reef Snorkel & Sandbar Swim – Tarpon Creek
+Coffins Patch Reef Snorkel & Sandbar Swim

 Twice the Fun!